Basics Of Community Solar

 Community solar programs allow residents, homeowners, and local businesses to take advantage of a collective solar system.
 Where traditional solar panel systems require property ownership and ideal sunlight conditions for panel installation, community solar allows anyone in the community to enjoy the benefits of solar energy without ownership or location restrictions.

-Taking this approach to accessible solar energy [link to Are Solar Panels Worth It] is an excellent way to promote sustainability, boost community engagement, and reduce a carbon footprint on a larger scale.
+Taking this approach to accessible solar energy is an excellent way to promote sustainability, boost community engagement, and reduce a carbon footprint on a larger scale.
 As an added benefit, community solar is a more inclusive and environmentally friendly option for cities and towns that want to work toward a greener future.

 Birdseye view of multiple houses with solar panels